Hikes

 Les Coteaux du Soleil

-High-altitude hike from the Col du Sanetsch (2,252 m) across an other-worldly landscape of sculpted rock formations below the Tsanfleuron Glacier.
-Refreshment stop at the Cabane de Prarochet.
+High-altitude hike in the Sanetsch Pass area (2252 m above sea level) through an otherworldly landscape with special rock formations below the Tsanfleuron Glacier.
+Includes a refreshment break at the Cabane de Prarochet.

 Difficulty

-- Les Lapis de Tsanfleuron – karst landscape of sculpted limestone
+• Les Lapis de Tsanfleuron – karst landscape with sculptural rock formations.

-- Cabane de Prarochet – welcoming mountain refuge near the foot of the glacier
+• Cabane de Prarochet – mountain hut near the Tsanfleuron Glacier.

 Turn-by-turn directions

-From the hamlet of Tsanfleuron, follow the yellow hiking trail signs pointing to the Cabane de Prarochet.
-The second part of the path is then indicated by cairns or painted on the stones.
-From the Prarochet hut, it is easy to lose the way, so be careful of the markings on the stones to continue northeast towards the Sanetsch Pass.
+From the hamlet of Tsanfleuron, follow the yellow hiking trail signs to the Cabane de Prarochet.
+The second part of the path is then marked by cairns or painted on the stones.
+From the hut, it is easy to lose the way, so pay attention to the markings on the stones, which lead northeast to the Sanetsch Pass.

 Start